Results.

 |

-Court reopened pleadings and granted the respondent 30 days to file a response under its discretionary power.
+Court reopened pleadings and granted the State 30 days to file its response, exercising its procedural discretion and inherent powers.

 |